polkadot-developers/substrate-docs/content/md/en/docs/tutorials/collectibles-workshop/02-orientation.md

 ## Rename your workspace

-To differentiate between the default Substrate node template and the workspace you'll be using to customize the node, you can rename the rename the working directory and create a separate branch for your changes.
+To differentiate between the default Substrate node template and the workspace you'll be using to customize the node, you can rename the working directory and create a separate branch for your changes.

 To prepare a custom workspace: